keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 This means that `Validated` is usable as an `Applicative` for any case where `E` is combinable.
 What implications does this have?

-* Errors may exist in a non-zero amount when the context is `Invalid`
+* Errors may exist in a non-zero amount when the context is `Invalid`.
-* When there are errors, the amount is unbounded
+* When there are errors, the amount is unbounded.
-* Combining errors can be frequent, and should be computationally cheap
+* Combining errors can be frequent, and should be computationally cheap.

 Naively, a `List[String]` works for `E`.
-It forms a `Semigroup` under concatenation, but concatenation isn't cheap in Scala `List`s!
+It forms a `Semigroup` under concatenation, but concatenation isn't cheap in Scala `List`s.
 It can also be empty per its type, which means that as `E` you have to code for invariants where it is actually empty.

 There exists a better structure, and we can whip it together pretty quick.
 The `NonEmptyChain`: